lukekyl/postpandemic/spec.md

 To Do:

 Home Page
-    - Get animation timer down so no overlapping posts
     - filter posts by date before slice (newest)
     - add additional filters to filter bar
     - add any other additional info to cards (date, votes?)